godaup/godaup/README.md

 ### Hi there 👋 ![Visit counter](https://komarev.com/ghpvc/?username=godaup&color=blue)

 I have been researching on Machine Learning and Data Science for several years.
 I have done my M. Sc. in mathematics, specifically theoretic computer science and algorithmic complexity.
-Currently I pursue a Ph.D. in Medical Imaging at the German Cancer Reseach Center.
+I did a Ph.D. in Medical Imaging at the German Cancer Reseach Center, where I currently reside as a postdoctoral researcher.

 **Academic track:** I have [published](https://scholar.google.com/citations?user=VRcPeykAAAAJ) several journal articles and papers on national and international conferences such as MICCAI, BVM, CVPR and NeurIPS workshop.
 I have won multiple [awards](https://www.dkfz.de/en/imsy/awards/index.html) as a reviewer as well as participant of biomedical challenges and hackathons.
 I lead the subgroup of [Intelligent Systems for Surgery and Endoscopy (ISSE)](https://www.dkfz.de/en/imsy/team/index.html).